jacobjoaquin/csd/_sources/amen_tutorial.txt

 out of the way rather than to impose a strict set of rules for composition.
-Classical Csound score is fully supported, all of Python 2.7 is available, and composers can pick and choose their score tools *à la carte* as they see fit.
+Classical Csound score is fully supported, all of Python 2.7 is available, and composers can pick and choose their score tools *à la carte*.

-The purpose of this tutorial is to try and prove the merits of using the Python language in favor of the classical Csound score.
+The purpose of this tutorial is to try and prove the merits of using the Python language in favor over the classical Csound score.
 The classical score is a fixed system while Python is a very mature and highly extensible language with a vast collection of first and third party modules.
 Despite being a general purpose language that